marsscout22/ScaffCC/README.md

         make DISABLE_STATIC=1

 at the root of the repository.
-The `DISABLE_STATIC` flag will force the Makefile to use boost, gmp, and mpfr's shared libraries.
+The `DISABLE_STATIC` flag will force the Makefile to use boost, gmp, and mpfr's shared libraries and build with clang.

 Verifying Installation
 ----------------------